freshworkstudio/gps-tracking-nodejs/readme.md

 # Examples
 ### DEMO SERVER APP
 You can check a basic demo app [here](https://github.com/freshworkstudio/gps-tracking-demo)

-### DEMO SERVER WEB APP
-You can check a Express + Socket.io + MongoDB + Google Maps Web app to see your devices in realtime [here](https://github.com/freshworkstudio/gps-google-maps-socket-io).
-Also, you can see the live demo [here](http://gps.freshwork.co:3000)

 # GPS Emulator
 We created a brand new gps emulator so you can start testing your app in a breeze.